giggls/ocm4garmin/README.md

 Afterwards it is possible to call gen_garmin_poi.py.
 Currently supported output langages are German and English.
 Feel free to send patches for others :)

-This script has two modes.
-One for generating POI-Output for a single given country and one to do this for all countries of the world.
+This script has three modes:

+* One for generating POI-Output for a single given country,
+* one for generating POI-Output for all countries of the world
+* and one for generating POI-Output for a given bounding box

 The script will generate GPX-Files which can then be converted to Garmin POI-Format using gpsbabel in a second step.